JoonatanRitalahti/portfolio/README.md

 # Games portfolio

 I am a game developer looking for a full-time position.
+Most proficient in Mobile Games and Unity Engine (C#).

 Add me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/joonatan-ritalahti/)